Fy-/Naginie/README.md

 It's still early stage and **Naginie is not usable at the moment**.

 ## History ##
 I made a flask based CMS a long time ago and this is the 2020 version of my old CMS: [FyPress](https://github.com/Fy-/FyPress).
+I was tired of wordpress and I plan on developping tools to migrate from WP to Naginie in the future.

 ## License
 All program code is licensed under GPL v3.0 unless otherwise specified.
 Please see the "LICENSE" file for more information.